 So what are B2B sales vs. B2C sales, what are the stages of each process, and what should you consider when choosing between these models?
 Read more to find everything there is to know about B2C/B2B selling.

-Defining B2B and B2C Sales
+Defining B2B vs B2C Sales

 Understanding the differences between business-to-business and business-to-consumer selling requires a thorough B2C and B2B sales definition.
 To start, let’s ask: what is a B2B company, and what is the meaning of B2B sales?